Third generation secure telephone unit

 and Type 4 encryption,

-were produced for other customers, but were no commercial success.
+were produced for other customers, but were commercially unsuccessful.

 Several hundreds of thousands STU-III phones were produced.